 Literature focusing on issues of sex, gender, gender identity, and sexual orientation, including works from writers of diverse identities.
 Particular attention will be paid to constructions of femininity and masculinity, LGBTQ issues, and social systems and values.

 ENGL-415: SOUTHERN LITERATURE.

 This course explores the regional literature, history and cultures of the American South.
-Texts cover a wide variety of themes, literary techniques, authors, and periods, showing literary developments through representative authors and works.
-Texts may be selected on the basis of an historical survey, a theme, or a collection of major authors as examples.
+Texts cover a wide variety of themes, literary techniques, authors, and topics.

 ENGL-420: STUDIES IN ETHNIC LITERATURE.